ajaynema/oc-ajay/README.md

-# oc-ajay
+# oc-ajay - NLP Interface to networking device using YANG.

-Project to play with openconfig and yang and learn the python and yang.
+Project to play with AI/ML, openconfig and yang and learn the python and yang.
 Same time trying to make tool useful for automation and telecom and networking programmers.

 Fun: